whosonfirst/go-whosonfirst-pip/README.md

 The easiest way to install all the dependencies and compile all of the code and command line tools is to use the handy Makefile that is included with this repository, like this:

 ```
-make deps
-make bin
+make build
 ```

-In addition to fetching all the necessary dependencies this will clone the `go-whosonfirst-pip` packages in to the `src` directory (along with all the dependencies) which is a thing you need to do because of the way Go expects code to organized.
+In addition to clone all the vendored dependencies (stored in the [vendor](vendor) directory along with the `go-whosonfirst-pip` packages in to the `src` directory (along with all the dependencies) which is a thing you need to do because of the way Go expects code to organized.
 It's kind of weird and annoying but also shouting-at-the-sky territory so the Makefile is designed to hide the bother from you.

 If you don't have `make` installed on your computer or just want to do things by hand then [you should spend some time reading the Makefile](Makefile) itself.
 The revelant "targets" (which are the equivalent of commands in Makefile-speak) that you will need are `deps` for fetching dependencies, `self` for cloning files and `bin` for building the command line tools.

-_There are vendored versions of the dependencies included with this repository but we've disabled use of them (in the Makefile) until we can sort out [why one set of packages aren't being vendored the way we'd expect](https://github.com/facebookgo/grace/issues/27)._
+_If you're a Go person and wondering why we don't just append the `vendor` directory to `GOPATH` and can explain to me how to make Git and Go and submodules and the presence (or absence...) of `.git` directories in the vendor-ed package all play nicely together please please please [let use know](https://github.com/whosonfirst/go-whosonfirst-pip/issues).
+It the meantime this is the devil we know..._

 ## Usage